rennoraudmae/SuperHajusSudoku/README.md

 6. If new_sudoku or whatever name of the game is inserted into blank "join a game inserting id" then we can start to play along by clicking {Join game}.
 7. And again the sudoku game_field will appear and you can start to play.
+8. For playing, you must follow the rules of sudoku, if you didn't know yet how to play then just type into google search sudoku basics or something and then you can start to guess numbers.
+Server will send you feedback numbers on gamefield.

 **For leaving the game just push the button under game field "leave game"**